All Episodes

 But you know what?

-I find it interesting that we want to blame Barack Obama for what is wrong in America, but you didn't want to give Bill Clinton uh credit for the murder rate going down in New York when he was president.
+I find it interesting that we want to blame Barack Obama for what is wrong in America, but you didn't want to give Bill Clinton credit for the murder rate going down in New York when he was president.

 You want to give Rudolph Giuliani.

-Well, Rudy Juliet.
+Well, Rudy Giuliani.

-Well, I live in the even when Pastor, Pastor, I Pastor, I was here in New York.
+Pastor, I was here in New York.

-Uh Bill Clinton had nothing to do with Stop and Frisk.
+Bill Clinton had nothing to do with Stop and Frisk.

 Well, then you should know that's true.

-I was there too.
+I was there, too.

 When it was struck down, the murder rate also continued to go down.